ubc-library-rc/gis-reference-mapping/content/hands-on6.md

 nav_order: 6
 parent: Hands On
 ---
-# Selections - selecting certain polygons
+# Selections
-Using NE data - but only want to map a single country, want to have the rest as background. quick tutorial on selecting, exporting feature as, and then making map.
+Perhaps you only want to use a portion of the data downloaded, such as a specific province or country.
+This extended tutorial will show you how to run selections on your data from inside QGIS, and export selected features as a new dataset.